 Time for one last striking Sofia attraction, the vibrant Ivan Vazov National Theatre.
 Built at the start of the 20th century, this gorgeous Neo-Classical building is a national icon and is named after the prominent writer Ivan Vazov.
 Since its inception, this has been the most important theater in the country.
 The City Garden sits directly outside the theater, with fountains there helping to add to its beauty.

 There’s plenty more for you to see around the city with the rest of your 48 hours in Sofia, including the many attractions around Mount Vitosha.
-Alternatively, there are a great deal of day trips from Sofia you can do instead.
+Alternatively, there are a great deal of day trips from Sofia you can add to your Sofia itinerary instead.

 Local Street Art